Himanshu6124/pokemon-ap-pw/README.md

 ## Features
 - **Character List**: Displays a list of characters with their names and images.
 - **Character Details**: View detailed information about each character, including weight, height, abilities, stats, and total progress.
-- **Splash Screen**: Animated splash screen with scale-in animation.
+- **Splash Screen**: splash screen with logo redirecting to main screen .
 - **Offline Caching**: Caches API responses to provide offline support.

 ## Architecture